fsalv/DeepWay/README.md

 ![Deepway](media/deepway.png)

+This repository contains all the code related to [DeepWay](https://arxiv.org/abs/2010.16322), a deep learning model able to predict the position of waypoints useful for global path planning of autonomous unmanned robots in row-crop fields.

-## Clone the repository and prepare the python environment
+## 1 Clone the repository and prepare the python environment

 First, clone the repository: